ccarmona1/react-github/README.md

 - Add AbortController to prevent duplicate GitHub requests
 - Refactor TailwindCSS with more reusable components
 - Add E2E tests (Cypress or Playwright)
+- Add an input field to easily switch organizations from the UI (currently, organization changes are only possible via the URL path)

 ---